mbh1234/keerthana.github.io/_pages/outreach.md

   Served as the point of contact for students during the 2022 Internship and Placement Drives, collaborating with HR teams across industries to ensure smooth selection and induction processes

 - **Entrepreneurship Cell**
-Served as Secretary in Startup Development, creating databases, supporting startups, and collaborating with VCs and Angel Investors Coordinated the flagship event at T-Hub, Hyderabad
+Served as Secretary in Startup Development, creating databases, supporting startups, and collaborating with Venture Capitalists and Angel investors.
+Coordinated the flagship event at T-Hub, Hyderabad to act as the incubation for startups

 - **Techkriti**
 Volunteered for Techkriti, Asia's largest technical fest